UTServicesCESExamination BoardsComplaints and disputes

 The term within which an appeal must be submitted is six weeks.
 In urgent cases, a student may request a temporary facility pending a decision on the primary question.
 The student must be able to demonstrate a direct interest.
 The student's request must be submitted in writing and sent via the Complaints Desk.
 What might happen next is described on this page: Contact | UT Complaints Desk & CBE | Student Services (utwente.nl)

-In the decision-making process in general, the CBE will hear the involved parties and always take into account the law, the EER that applies to the study programma in question and the Rules & Guidelines of the Examination Board concerned.
-If no satisfactory solution can be found, students the decision to the Raad of State within six weeks.
+In the decision-making process in general, the CBE will hear the involved parties and always take into account the law, the EER that applies to the study programme in question, and the Rules & Guidelines of the Examination Board concerned.
+If no satisfactory solution can be found, students can bring the decision to the Raad of State within six weeks.
 A student pays a court fee of € 50.

 NB.
-Before 2023 students could appeal to the national Higher Education Appeals Tribunal (Dutch: CBHO).
-The Appeals Tribunal gave a final ruling on such an appeal.
-From Jan.
-2023 the CBHO was dissolved.
-As stated on their website (although in Dutch, and translated here): On 1 January 2023, an amendment to the Higher Education and Scientific Research Act came into force and the CBHO ceased to exist.
+Before 2023, students could appeal to the national Higher Education Appeals Tribunal (Dutch: CBHO).
+On 1 January 2023, an amendment to the Higher Education and Scientific Research Act came into force, and the CBHO ceased to exist.
 Students wishing to appeal a decision of a university or college body must now do so to the Administrative Law Division of the Council of State.
-Appeals lodged with the CBHO that have not been disposed of by 1 January 2023 have been transferred to the Administrative Law Division.
-Information on the handling of appeals in student cases by the Administrative Law Division can be found on the following webpage: www.raadvanstate.nl/studentenzaken.
+Information on the handling of appeals in student cases by the Administrative Law Division can be found on the following webpage: www.raadvanstate.nl/studentenzaken

-Because complaints may occur, the Examination Board must exercise due care in the execution of its tasks; ensure that the policy and regulations are clear, communicate this and, in the event of a difference of opinion with a student or lecturer, motivate the individual decisions based on the policy or regulations.
+Because complaints may arise, the Examination Board must exercise due care in the execution of its tasks.
+It must ensure that the policy and regulations are clear, communicate this clearly, and, in the event of a difference of opinion with a student or lecturer, justify the individual decisions based on the policy or regulations.
+Coming to a decision will not always be easy; the situations can be ambiguous, and the law is also not unambiguous.
+It sometimes requires looking beyond the literal wording to the intention behind it.

 How to inform students